HowToSD/ComfyUI-Pt-Wrapper/docs/reference/ptd_gamma.md

 Instantiates a Gamma distribution object.

     Args:
-        alpha: Rate.
-Mean of the distsribution.
+        alpha: Shape.
 You can specify a scalar or a tuple of float.
         beta: Rate.
-Standard deviation of the distribution.
 You can specify a scalar or a tuple of float.

 ## Input
 | Name | Data type |